 About Insects that Eat Pawpaws

-Also known as the Indiana banana, hoosier banana and poor man’s banana, the pawpaw (Asimina triloba) grows naturally in rich fertile, river bottoms soils as understory shrubs.
-The plant is hardy in USDA zones 5-8 and grows in 25-26 of the eastern United States.
-A slow growing tree, pawpaws need several years of growth before they produce fruit.
+Also known as the Indiana banana, hoosier banana, and poor man’s banana, the pawpaw (Asimina triloba) grows naturally in rich, fertile, river bottom soils as understory shrubs.
+The plant is hardy in USDA zones 5 through 8 and grows in 25/26 of the eastern states of the US.
+As a slow growing tree, pawpaws need several years of growth before they produce fruit.

 As mentioned, zebra swallowtail larvae feed on the leaves of the pawpaw exclusively.
 Rarely, however, do they do so in such numbers as to affect fruit production or the health of the tree.